MfonobongIme/Brain-Tumor-Classification/README.md

 ## Usage

 To use the model, you will need to provide an MRI scan in the form of a 3D numpy array.
 The model will then output a probability score indicating the likelihood of the presence of a brain tumor in the scan.
-Run the `mainTest.py` file to test on your image
+Run the `app.py` file built with flask to test on your image

 ## Requirements